yoctoproject/poky/documentation/dev-manual/build-quality.rst

 link to the built library and that library will be pulled into your image along with the new software even if you did not want the library.

-The :ref:`buildhistory <ref-classes-buildhistory>`
-class helps you maintain the quality of your build output.
+The :ref:`ref-classes-buildhistory` class helps you maintain the quality of your build output.
 You can use the class to highlight unexpected and possibly unwanted changes in the build output.
 When you enable build history, it records information about the contents of each package and image and then commits that information to a local Git repository where you can examine the information.

 The remainder of this section describes the following: